 Response Rate Maps

 As residents complete their 2020 Census forms, the U.S. Census Bureau is sharing the response rates, updated daily.
 Their mapper includes figures at the national, state, county, city, and census tract levels.
 The data can be tracked over time and can be compared to 2010 Census response rates.
-Interactive maps are available at the Census Bureau’s Response Rates viewer and at the CUNY Census 2020 Hard to Count Map.
+Additional interactive maps are available at the Census Bureau’s Response Rates viewer and at the CUNY Census 2020 Hard to Count Map.

 To assist local communities in their efforts to obtain a complete count of residents, we have prepared maps of hard-to-count populations, as well as some of the key factors that contribute to low response rates.